 Researcher biography

-Mohsen Yahyaei is an expert in modelling, optimising, and controlling Mineral Processing circuits using novel approaches and tools.
-He is currently the Director of the Julius Kruttschnitt Mineral Research Centre (JKMRC) and Program Leader for Future Autonomous Systems & Technologies (FAST) at the University of Queensland's Sustainable Minerals Institute.
+Mohsen Yahyaei is an expert in modelling, optimising, and controlling mineral processing circuits using novel approaches and tools.
+He is currently the Director of the Julius Kruttschnitt Mineral Research Centre (JKMRC) and Program Leader for Future Autonomous Systems and Technologies (FAST) at the University of Queensland's Sustainable Minerals Institute.

-Mohsen completed his undergraduate study in Mine Exploration, and in 2002, he completed his Master's degree in Mineral Processing.
-He worked on applying column flotation in Sarcheshmeh Copper Complex (The largest copper mine in the Middle East) as his Master's thesis.
-After completing his Master's degree, he worked with the R&D centre of Zarand coal washing plant in Iran for two years before moving to an operational role as plant manager of a Coal washing plant in Zarand.
-In 2007, he returned to the University of Kerman to do his PhD, investigating the effect of liner wear in charge motion and power draw of SAG mills.
-He completed his PhD in 2010, and after working on several industry-funded projects in Iran, he joined JKMRC in 2011.
+Mohsen completed his undergraduate studies in Mine Exploration and earned a Master's degree in Mineral Processing in 2002.
+His master's thesis focused on applying column flotation in the Sarcheshmeh Copper Complex, the largest copper mine in the Middle East.
+After his Master's, he worked at the R&D centre of the Zarand coal washing plant in Iran for two years before becoming the plant manager.
+In 2007, he returned to the University of Kerman to pursue a PhD, investigating the effect of liner wear on charge motion and power draw of SAG mills, which he completed in 2010.

 Areas of research